rekab/gdoormon/README.md

 # gdoormon

-Shuts the garage door if it's left open for too long, or when it's open and nobody is home.
+Shuts the garage door if it's left open for too long, configurable based on whether or not someone is home.
+Send alerts and controlled via XMPP.

 Determines who's home by polling an Airport for wireless clients.
 Wireless clients need to register their MAC address via the webserver started on port